dscolby/CausalELM.jl/README.md

 <h2>TL;DR</h2>
 <p>
 CausalELM enables estimation of causal effects in settings where a randomized control trial would be impossible or infeasible.
-Estimation of the averatge treatment effect (ATE), intent to treat effect (ITT), and average treatment effect on the treated (ATT) can be estimated via G-computation or doubly robust estimation (DRE) while abnormal returns can be estimated from an event study design.
-CausalELM also supports estimation of individual treatment effects or conditional average treatment effects (CATE) vis S-learning, T-learning, and X-learning.
+Estimation of the average treatment effect (ATE), intent to treat effect (ITE), and average treatment effect on the treated (ATT) can be estimated via G-computation or doubly robust estimation (DRE) while abnormal returns can be estimated from an event study.
+CausalELM also supports estimation of individual treatment effects or conditional average treatment effects (CATE) via S-learning, T-learning, and X-learning.
 The underlying machine learning model for all these estimators is an extreme learning machine or L2 regularized extreme learning machine.
 </p>

 <h2>Extreme Learning Machines and Causal Inference</h2>